 In its response to the Justice Committee, the MoJ said that dealing with issues of violence, self-harm and self-inflected deaths was a “major priority”.
 It pointed to the high proportion of prisoners who are vulnerable, in many cases because they had prior life experiences such as drug or alcohol abuse, social disadvantage, sexual or physical abuse or mental health problems which increased the likelihood of them harming or killing themselves.
 It also noted that, for some, being in prison – where drugs and alcohol are controlled and with more access to healthcare - may even be a protective factor, although for others it would increase the risk.

 The Justice Committee revisited the issue in their May 2016 report, Prison Safety.
-The Committee's central recommendation was that the Ministry and NOMS should together produce an action plan for improving prison safety, addressing the factors underlying the rises in violence, self-harm and suicide.
+The Committee said that "not withstanding the considerable efforts" of the Government and prison staff, overall levels of safety in prison were not stabilising, let alone improving.
+The report's central recommendation was that the Ministry and NOMS should together produce an action plan for improving prison safety, addressing the factors underlying the rises in violence, self-harm and suicide.
 The Committee was particularly concerned about the problem of staff retention in the context of the reduction in prison officer numbers since 2010.

 Ministers have expressed their determination to tackle these problems - reducing the number of deaths in custody is a top priority - but commentators agree that these issues are complex and require careful responses.

 The MoJ has undertaken a range of work in response to recent incidents, including

 On 19 May 2016, in response to the Justice Committee's report on prison safety, Justice Secretary Michael Gove agreed that the most recent figures were “terrible”; he announced an additional £10 million with immediate effect to deal with prison safety issues.